 Year 4 Autumn 1 - Where does it come from?
 Autumn 2 - What in in the tomb?
 Spring 1 - Why is water wonderful?
-Spring 2 - How did the Romans change Britain?
-Summer 1 - How active is our planet?
+Spring 2 - Was Rome built Summer 1 - How active is our planet?
 Summer 2 - Who likes to be beside the sea?
-Geographical Skills stand key aspects of Human and physical geography - To describe and understand key aspects of physical geography, including: rivers and the water cycle Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features ( rivers ) Human and physical geography - To describe and understand key aspects of physical geography, including: volcanoes and earthquakes Pupils should be taught to: Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land- use patterns; and understand how some of these aspects have changed over time Context - These will be covered naturally within the history topics - an in depth grographical study is not needed.
+Geographical Skills Human and physical geography - To describe and understand key aspects of physical geography Geographical skills and fieldwork - To use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied Human and physical geography - To describe and understand key aspects of physical geography, including: rivers and the water cycle Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (rivers) in a day?
+Human and physical geography - To describe and understand key aspects of physical geography, including: volcanoes and earthquakes Pupils should be taught to: Locational knowledge - To name and locate counties and cities of the United Kingdom, geographical regions and their identifying human and physical characteristics, key topographical features (including hills, mountains, coasts and rivers), and land- use patterns; and understand how some of these aspects have changed over time Context - These will be covered naturally within the history topics - an in depth grographical study is not needed.
 To study the UK, naming counties and cities, including capital and key cities.
 Children will also locate major rivers.
 To know the parts of a river and different types of river.
 To understand the water cycle (covered in English and science).
-Fieldwork - Study the source of the river Lea.
-Notes in Teacher shared.
 Countries that the Romans invaded. - To know about tectonic plates and seismic activity.
 Focus on Mount Vesuvius.
 To recap counties, cities and mountains and how rivers flow to the sea.
-Fieldwork study of Clacton on Sea.
+To conduct an in depth geographical study of Clacton on Sea.
 Children to compare this to Luton.
-Use graphs and photos.
-Look at grid references.
-Touch the rocks, sand, listen to the different sounds.
-Notes/guidance to the unrerent sounds.
-Writing Outcomes Skill: labelling and extended captions Context: labels and extended captions to identify and explain parts of and features of rivers (Eg: source, mouth, meander etc) Skill: explanation Context: explanation of an earthquake.
+Notes/guidance Writing Outcomes Skill: labelling and extended captions Context: labels and extended captions to identify and explain parts of and features of rivers (Eg: source, mouth, meander etc) Skill: explanation Context: explanation of an earthquake.
 Focus on use of conjunctions.